rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * VersionDotNetCoreAssemblies - sets the version in the .csproj (used pre build)
 * VersionAPPX - sets the version in the Package.appxmanifest (used pre build)
 * VersionVSIX - sets the version in the source.extension.vsixmanifest (used pre build)
-* VersionDacpac - sets the version in a SQL DACPAC (used post build)
+* VersionDacpac - sets the version in a SQL DACPAC (used pre or post build)
 * VersionNuspec - sets the version in a Nuget Nuspec file (used pre packing)
 * VersionSharePoint - sets the version in a SharePoint 2013/2016/O365 Add-In
 * VersionWix - sets the version in a Wix Project